Home > Surgical bandages

-Are you wondering if you can pay for surgical bandages with a health savings account (HSA), flexible spending account (FSA), or health reimbursement arrangement (HRA)?
-You may also be wondering if this item is eligible or ineligible for reimbursement with your HSA, FSA, or HRA.
+If you have a high-deductible health insurance plan (HDHP) or are considering getting one, you may be wondering if you can save money by paying for surgical bandages with the funds in your health savings account (HSA).
+You may also be wondering if this item is eligible or ineligible for reimbursement with your HSA, flexible spending account (FSA), or health reimbursement arrangement (HRA).

 Yes, you can pay for surgical bandages with an HSA, FSA, or HRA.

 The same HSA eligibility status for surgical bandages applies to flexible spending accounts (FSAs) and health reimbursement arrangements (HRAs) as well.
 However, while a high-deductible health insurance plan is required for an HRA, it is not required for an FSA.

 Coming up with accurate eligibility status for the list of HSA eligible expenses can be a challenge at times.
 The IRS only provides a partial list of eligible expenses, so consumers and even insurance companies are left to wonder exactly what products are eligible.

 To help illustrate this point, I had a visitor email me to ask if regenerative medicine such as platelet rich plasma (PRP) and stem cell treatments are HSA eligible.
 I did extensive research and the answer pointed toward "probably not but check with your provider to see if they'll cover it."
 So I suggested that he consult them for guidance.
 His response was that he did and even they didn't know!

 In a case like that, I would suggest getting a definitive answer in writing from your provider.
 If you can't get one, the safe choice is to assume it's not eligible and not expense it.

 There are also cases where one source says an expense is eligible and another says it's not.
 In those cases I do my best to research the expense further and come up with an answer that seems most likely for the greatest number of providers.